cnshsliu/yarknodemenu/README.md

 Look, there are three custom event handlers.
 The first is "on:changeWorklistStatus", the event name "changeWorklistStatus" should be the same as what we defined in menuitem previously.

-"onChangeWorklistStauts" is a function defined in "+layout.svelte",
+The event handler "onChangeWorklistStatus" is defined in "+layout.svelte",

 ```javascript
 const onChangeWorklistStatus = async (event: CustomEvent) => {